Nick-Liou/Quantum_encoding/README.md

 This command will install all the necessary dependencies listed in the `requirements.txt` file.

-In the '====.py' you can choose the encoding technique you want from the implemented ones, adjust optional arguments in the dictionary and provide your data.
+In the `General_encoding.py` file you can choose the encoding technique you want from the implemented ones, adjust optional arguments and provide your data.